 The importance of an effective press release

-Getting your company’s press release noticed is key to making the most impact.
-You’re vying for attention with big brands like Apple, Google and Yahoo!
+Getting your company’s press release noticed is critical to making the most impact.
+You’re vying for attention with big brands like Apple, Google, and Yahoo!
 This means that being presented as the top company in your field will give your business positive attention.
-Niall Donnelly believes: The best thing to do in this case is to invest as much time and effort as possible in creating your press release.
-To create a press release that gets the attention it deserves, being a good writer is essential.
+Niall Donnelly believes: In this case, the best thing to do is to invest as much time and effort as possible in creating your press release.
+To make a press release that gets the attention it deserves, being a good writer is essential.

 What are the main types of press releases?

-There are really two types of press releases, the traditional press release and social media release.
-The traditional press release is where you go to a press list or find a news site that hasn’t reported on your company yet and contact them asking them to cover you.
-You should try to submit a press release to a local paper and to a non-profit or national organization if you want to target the media.
+There are two types of press releases, the traditional press release and the social media release.
+The standard press release is where you go to a press list or find a news site that hasn’t reported on your company yet and contact them asking them to cover you.
+You should submit a press release to a local paper and a non-profit or national organization to target the media.

-Once the article has been published in the newspaper, it can generate some public awareness for your company.
-It’s a good way to get media attention.
+Once the article has been published in the newspaper, it can generate public awareness for your company.
+It’s an excellent way to get media attention.
 Michael Buchanan wrote that: Another reason to publish a press release is if you want to appear in a podcast or for interviews.
 When in doubt, ask people in the media.

 What should I include in my press release?

-Let’s start by looking at what you should include in your press release.
-As a business owner, you probably already know what your target audience needs and how your offering can deliver.
-What your ideal customer would look for in a product or service would be pretty predictable and you probably already have the product or service you offer.
-John Griffin wrote: What you need to do is design your release to give potential customers an impression of your product or service in the form of a press release.
-This is something you can tweak until you get what you’re looking for.
+Let’s start by considering what you should include in your press release.
+As a business owner, you probably already know your target audience’s needs and how your offering can deliver.
+What your ideal customer would look for in a product or service would be pretty predictable, and you probably already have the product or service you offer.
+John Griffin wrote: You need to design your release to give potential customers an impression of your product or service in the form of a press release.
+You can tweak this until you get what you’re looking for.

 Where should I publish my press release?

-Adelle Caballero wrote : The ideal place to publish a press release is on your own website.
+Adelle Caballero wrote: Your website is the ideal place to publish a press release.
 The press release will already be optimized for search engines.
 Also, if you have a white paper or other high-value product to promote, it would make more sense to post your press release on that product’s website.

 Press Release: Traditional media

-You can send a press release to traditional media including newspapers, magazines, radio, TV and podcasts.
-Again, these are the media your readers/viewers are most likely to see.
-According to Paul Routledge: The purpose of a press release is to reach the media, not necessarily create a “media buzz” of interest to potential consumers.
+You can send a press release to traditional media, including newspapers, magazines, radio, TV, and podcasts.
+Again, these are the media your readers/viewers will most likely see.
+According to Paul Routledge, a press release aims to reach the media, not necessarily create a “media buzz” of interest to potential consumers.

 Press Release: Social media

 It’s no secret that the internet is pretty huge.
-A lot of people use it for social networking, emailing, and, yes, even making business connections.
-That makes the social media networks so valuable for small businesses.
+Many people use it for social networking, emailing, and, yes, even making business connections.
+That makes social media networks so valuable for small businesses.
 With Twitter, LinkedIn, and even Facebook, there are plenty of ways to promote your company.

 The best place to reach journalists, if you’re not a big name, is through Twitter.
-Jefcoate Odonnell wrote: Following the right people with key keywords and hashtags (known as “routing”) will give you the best chance of getting noticed.
-More than that, you need to follow journalists who regularly cover the subjects your company is passionate about.
-If you’re dealing with life insurance, for example, a copywriter on living will and power of attorney will be a good combination.
+Jefcoate Odonnell wrote: Following the right people with critical keywords and hashtags (known as “routing”) will give you the best chance of getting noticed.
+More than that, you must follow journalists who regularly cover the subjects your company is passionate about.
+For example, a copywriter on living will and power of attorney will be a good combination if you’re dealing with life insurance.

-By now you probably have a pretty good idea on what a press release should be about.
-It’s also likely that you have a pretty good idea what it’s NOT about.
-When it comes to writing press releases, everything is negotiable, including the subject matter, but one thing that’s definitely off the table is plagiarism.
+By now, you probably have a pretty good idea of what a press release should be about.
+It’s also likely that you have a pretty good idea of what it’s NOT about.
+When it comes to writing press releases, everything is negotiable, including the subject matter, but plagiarism is definitely off the table.

-As you can see, there are a variety of ways to get the word out about your company and products in the world of social media.
-By using these tips, you will help your company grow and you’ll get the attention you need to build a successful business.
+As you can see, there are various ways to get the word out about your company and products on social media.
+These tips will help your company grow and get your attention to build a successful business.